Divorce

 Does OCERS need to review my DRO before I file it with the court?

 OCERS must review any proposed DRO to ensure it can be administered before it’s submitted to the court.
-If a DRO is submitted to the court without review and approval, OCERS will move to set aside a DRO that does not meet its guidelines.
+If a DRO is submitted to the court without review and approval, OCERS may move to set aside a DRO that does not meet its requirements, and the parties will be responsible for the cost of revising the DRO.

 If I have a DRO that was filed in another state, will OCERS accept it?